EDC plans to fix "series of historical accidents"

 Whether it's unabated traffic on Van Brunt St., blind intersections or the hole pictured above, a stroll through the neighborhood offers more than spectacular harbor views.

 Six weeks ago I called 311 to report a broken curb at Van Brunt and Delavan Streets.
 An obvious hazard, the hole measured approximately 4'x1' and dropped directly into the sewer.
-The Department of Environmental Protection responded quickly, placing temporary barricades around the hole within hours of the complaint.
-Today the barricades are gone, but the hole remains.

 It's hard to believe this hole still exists in Brooklyn's "Hottest" neighborhood.